desandro/draggabilly/README.md

 + `event` - **Type:** _Event_ - the original `mouseup` or `touchend` event
 + `pointer` - **Type:** _MouseEvent_ or _Touch_ - the event object that has `.pageX` and `.pageY`
 + `draggieInstance` - **Type:** _Draggabilly_ - the Draggabilly instance

+## License

+Draggabilly is released under the [MIT License](http://desandro.mit-license.org/).
+Have at it.